 - In the system startup, when the Dell Power-On Self-Test (POST) screen is displayed, press F2 to enter the system BIOS screen. - 2.
 Scroll to SATA Settings.
 Press Enter and ensure that the SATA Controller is set to RAID mode.

-WARNING: While switching from RAID Mode to ATA Mode or AHCI Mode, there may be data loss.
+CAUTION: Switching from RAID Mode to ATA Mode or AHCI Mode may lead to data loss and unpredictable behavior.

 Boot mode, boot sequence, and or boot sequence retry are set incorrectly